 2. Bank Phishing

 In bank phishing schemes, a victim is sent an email from a fake bank account.
 The email requests the victim’s password for the bank account.
-If the victim supplies the requested information, the phishing schemer can use the information to access the victim’s real bank account.
+If the victim supplies the requested information, the phishing scheme can use the information to access the victim’s real bank account.

 3. Lottery Winner phishing schemes